k-nizy/Go-kigali/kigali-go/docs/proposal/04B_CHAPTER_THREE_PART2.md

 ### 3.4.1 Database Management System

 KigaliGo uses **PostgreSQL 13+** for production deployment and **SQLite** for development/testing.
 PostgreSQL is chosen for its robust support for JSON data types, geospatial extensions (PostGIS), and scalability.
-SQLAlchemy ORM provides database-agnostic code, allowing seamless transition between development and production environments.
+SQLAlchemy's ORM provides database-agnostic code, allowing for a seamless transition between development and production environments.

 ### 3.4.2 Database Tables and Schema